mmlacak/crochess/docs/source/libcc/ccpiece.rst

 .. c:macro:: CC_PIECE_IS_SINGLE_STEP(pte)

-    Macro to check if given piece has a single step, i.e. Knight.
+    Macro to check if given piece has a single step, e.g. Knight.

     :param pte: A piece, :c:type:`CcPieceTagEnum` value.
     :returns: :c:data:`true` if piece can make a single step in a ply, :c:data:`false` otherwise.

+.. c:macro:: CC_PIECE_IS_SINGLE_STEP_ALTERNATING(pte)

+    Macro to check if given piece has an alternating single step, i.e. Unicorn.

+    :param pte: A piece, :c:type:`CcPieceTagEnum` value.
+    :returns: :c:data:`true` if piece with alternating single step, :c:data:`false` otherwise.

 .. c:macro:: CC_PIECE_IS_ONE_STEP(pte)